Benjamin Tucker Tanner

 Benjamin Tucker Tanner (December 25, 1835 – January 14, 1923) was an American clergyman and editor.
-He served as a bishop in the African Methodist Episcopal Church from 1886, and founded The Christian Recorder (see Early American Methodist newspapers), an important early African American newspaper.
+He edited The Christian Recorder, an influential African American Methodist newspaper, and later founded The AME Church Review, an academic journal.
+He also served as a bishop in the African Methodist Episcopal Church.

+Early life and education

-He was born to Hugh and Isabella Tanner in Pittsburgh, Pennsylvania.
+He was born on December 25, 1835, to Hugh and Isabella Tanner in Pittsburgh, Pennsylvania.
 He studied for five years at Avery College, paying his expenses by working as a barber.
 As a student in Pittsburgh, his classmates included Jeremiah A. Brown, Thomas Morris Chester, and James T. Bradford.

+He then studied for three years at Western Theological Seminary (now Pittsburgh Theological Seminary).